-- 1. Anyone weighing market beef & crossbred heifers must be present for weigh-in on Monday, July 20 at 8:00 a.m.
-2. Each exhibitor will be limited to one entry in each class. - 3.
+- 1. Anyone weighing market beef & crossbred heifers must be present for weigh-in on Monday, July 19 at 8:00 a.m. - 2.
+Each exhibitor will be limited to one entry in each class. - 3.
 Animals may be purebred or crossbred. - 4.
 Registration and health papers are required of all purebred animals in the breeding and market classes and must be turned in at the Fair Office between 7-8:00 p.m.
-Sunday, July 19 - Please refer to the section of "Exhibition Livestock Health Requirements" in front of this book.
-The superintendent will direct the assigning of stalls.
-5. - 6. - 7.
-Order of showing will be determined by the superintendent. - 8.
-Exhibitors may enter and show 4 steers. - 9.
+Sunday, July 18. - 5.
+Please refer to the section of "Exhibition Livestock Health Requirements" in front of this book. - 6.
+The superintendent will direct the assigning of stalls. - Order of showing will be determined by .
+Exhibitors may enter and show 4 steers.
+Order of showing will be determined by the superintendent. - 9.
 All market beef must have milk teeth in place. - 10.
 Animals cannot be tied out until 7:30 p.m.
 Neck ties are required on all tie-outs. - 11.
 SUPERINTENDENT AND ASSISTANT SUPERINTENDENTS CAN LIMIT NUMBER OF FANS AN EXHIBITOR IS USING. - 12.
 Dying or artificially changing the color of an animal is prohibited.
 Coloring agents may only be used up to the hock (knee).
 Powders are not allowed on any part of the animal.
 Animals will be given a white towel test as they enter the show ring.
 Cattle are to be shown in their natural conformation.
 The use of FALSE TAIL HEADS is prohibited.
 The addition of HAIR, HEMP, or ANY SIMILAR SUBSTANCE to any part of an animal is prohibited.
 No tail ties will be allowed for breeding stock or steers.
-Excess adhesive on the legs beyond what is needed to groom the animal's hair is grounds for disqualification. - 13.
-No animal may be drugged, or it will be disgualified. - 14.
-All beef steers and market heifers must have been weighed at county weigh-in on February 8, 2020.
-15. NO BUTT FANS ARE ALLOWED IN THE BARN. - 16.
+Excess adhesive on the legs beyond what is needed to groom the animal's hair is grounds for disgualification. - 13.
+No animal may be drugged, or it will be disqualified. - 14.
+All beef steers and market heifers must have been weighed at county weigh-in on February 6, 2021. - 15.
+NO BUTT FANS ARE ALLOWED IN THE BARN. - 16.
 No tack in stalls.